richardjung64/CS-307-Team-25/README.md

 * Android Studio - The IDE and SDK was used
 * AWS - Services like AWS S3 and their SDK

+##Running the tests
+Haven't started running any tests yet.

 ##Authors
 * Richard Jung
 * Arka Acharya